nolan-lwin/Destinex/frontend/README.md

      ```

 4. **Verify the App is Running**:
-   - The application will automatically open in your browser or you can access to [the website](http://localhost:3000) manually.
+   - The application will automatically open in your browser or you can type `http://localhost:3000` manually in your website browser.